 Store sevelamer at 77 degrees F (25 degrees C).
 Brief storage between 59 and 86 degrees F (15 and 30 degrees C) is allowed.
-Store in a tightly closed container.
+Store in the original packaging.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Do not use after the expiration date.
 Keep sevelamer out of the reach of children and away from pets.

 - If you have any questions about sevelamer, please talk with your doctor, pharmacist, or other health care provider.

 - Sevelamer is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.

 This information should not be used to decide whether or not to take sevelamer or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about sevelamer.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to sevelamer.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your health care provider for complete information about the risks and benefits of using sevelamer.